-ARK: Survival of the Fittest is a 3D first-person survival arena, a spin-off of ARK: Survival Evolved.
+ARK: Survival of the Fittest was a 3D first-person survival arena, a spin-off of ARK: Survival Evolved.
 The game pits up to 72 combatants in tribe versus tribe, or free-for-all, style matches with a heavy focus on crafting.
-Survival of the Fittest is a free mod that comes alongside Ark: Survival Evolved (which must be bought).
+Survival of the Fittest was a free mod that comes alongside Ark: Survival Evolved.

 |Publisher: Studio Wildcard

 Release Date: March 16, 2016

 Pros: +Great graphics. +Large map inhabited with a variety of pre-historic creatures. +Challenging “Evolution Events”.